mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Main Rulebook v2.md

 A bug can be active or passive.
 An active bug transmits data (either constantly, or when triggered).
 Passive bugs just record until activated.

-Tr a n s c e i v e r ( T L 5 ) :Tr a n s c e i v e r ( T L 5 ) : A t r a n s c e i v e r i s a s t a n d - a l o n e c o m m u n i c a t i o n s device.
+Tr a n s c e i v er ( T L 5 ) :Tr a n s c e i v er ( T L 5 ) : A t r a n s c e i v e r i s a s t a n d - a l o n e c o m m u n i c a t i o n s device.
 Unlike a comm, which relies on the presence of an established communications network, a transceiver can send and receive directly under its own power.
 Most transceivers are radio or laser-based.
 Meson communicators are possible, but are generally not easily portable or available.

 To r e a c h o r b i t r e l i a b l y, a t r a n s c e i v e r n e e d s a r a n g e o f 5 0 0 kilometers.